Underfloor Heat Storage

 - Cleanliness.
 No dust is circulated, so these systems are clean and quiet.

 - Effectiveness.
 Heat an entire building or use it to supplement another heat source.

 - Convenience.
 Place your furniture wherever you choose with no vents to get in the way.

 - Efficiency.
 When you combine the system's 100% energy efficiency with our low off-peak rates, heating is economical and efficient.

 Rebates are available

-Systems installed on the Fixed Time of Delivery, Residential Demand Control, or Deferred Load Rates may qualify for a rebate of $40-per-kilowatt (kW) for the first 200 kW of heating capacity installed.
-Larger systems may qualify for a $20-per-kilowatt rebate for an additional 1,000 kW of heating capacity.
+Systems installed on our Fixed Time of Delivery, Residential Demand Control, or Deferred Load Rates may qualify for a rebate of $40-per-kilowatt (kW) for up to 500 kW of heating capacity installed.

 This is not an endorsement of the site’s products or manufacturer.